Synoptic Discussion - August 2014

 - Description: The WP teleconnection pattern is a primary mode of low-frequency variability over the North Pacific and reflects zonal and meridional variations in the location and intensity of the (East Asian) jet stream in the western Pacific.

-- Status: The monthly WP index was negative for the month, with the three-month average WP index negative as well.
+- Status: The monthly WP index was negative for the month, with the three-month average WP index negative for the last 12 months.

 - The East Pacific-North Pacific (EP-NP) pattern

 - Description: The EP-NP teleconnection pattern relates SST and upper-level circulation patterns (geopotential height anomalies) over the eastern and northern Pacific to temperature, precipitation, and circulation anomalies downstream over North America.
 Its influence during the winter is not as strong as during the other three seasons.

 - Status: The SST pattern over the northeastern North Pacific during August 2014 saw a continuation of the warmer-than-normal SSTs there, with the magnitude of the warmth still increasing over part of the area but decreasing in other parts.
 The monthly EP-NP index was negative during August, but it has alternated between positive and negative in the last four months, pulling the 3-month running mean to near zero or slightly negative.